ctolon/PythonInterfaceOOP/doc/4_TechincalInformations.md

 The only select parameter gives you a choice depending on whether you want to keep your old configurations of the interface.

-If `--onlySelect` is configured to true, you will run in JSON overrider interface mode (default value of this parameter is true). only commands entered in the terminal for some parameters will preserved, while others are set to false.
+If `--override` is configured to true, you will run in JSON overrider interface mode (default value of this parameter is true). only commands entered in the terminal for some parameters will preserved, while others are set to false.

-If --onlySelect is false, you will run in JSON additional interface mode. the values ​​in your original JSON file will be preserved, values ​​entered from the terminal will be appended to the JSON.
+If --override is false, you will run in JSON additional interface mode. the values ​​in your original JSON file will be preserved, values ​​entered from the terminal will be appended to the JSON.
 It would be much better to explain this through an example.

 For example, let's say we're working on a tableMaker: